 Day two of the perfect four day London itinerary

-Day 2 of your 4 days London itinerary starts with a big breakfast, a proper full English!
-Some of my favourite places to go for breakfast are plum and split milk at the Great Northern Hotel!
+Day 2 of your 4 days London itinerary starts with a big breakfast, a proper full English.
+Some of my favourite places to go for breakfast are plum and split milk at the Great Northern Hotel.

-To continue your high brow day head for a fancy afternoon tea – a true English staple!
-There are lots of fancy afternoon teas and some quirky ones too!
-IF you want to spend more time at the British Museum it is possible to have an afternoon tea there but if you want a British tradition head to the Ritz.
+To continue your high brow day head for a fancy afternoon tea – a true English staple.
+There are lots of fancy afternoon teas and some quirky ones too.
+If you want to spend more time at the British Museum it is possible to have an afternoon tea there but if you want a British tradition head to the Ritz.
 Out of all the places in London that I have tried afternoon tea at (and believe me I’ve tried a few) none hold a candle to the Ritz for me.
 Held in the beautiful Palm Court of the Ritz the food is incredible and topped off by a pianist taking requests at the piano.

 After such a cultured day, you’ve earned a bit of a break so why not head to Oxford Street, Carnaby Street or Saville Row for a bit of retail therapy.
 Oxford Street is the busiest shopping street in Europe (and it feels it especially if you are in London for Christmas), The most famous shop on Oxford Street is Selfridges and is definitely one of the best shops in London for those that enjoy a bit of retail therapy.

 If you are still hungry head for a post theatre dinner.

 Day three of the perfect London in four days itinerary